Choose an Online Class

 - Have a word processor.

 Your instructor remains an integral part of the learning process and provides you with specific course instructions and guidelines.
-Depending upon the class, a variety of tools are used which help you in learning the course content - CD's, study guides, computer programs, textbooks and Internet Web sites.
+Depending upon the class, a variety of tools are used which help you in learning the course content - CD's, study guides, computer programs, textbooks, and Web sites.

 Some Internet instructors provide a week by week schedule.
 Other instructors allow students to self-pace their learning.